1 Corporate Information

 j Inventories

-Educational goods and equipments are valued at lower of cost or estimated net realizable value.
+Educational goods and equipment are valued at lower of cost or estimated net realizable value.
 Cost comprises cost of purchase, freight and other expense incurred in bringing the inventories to their present location and condition.
 Costs are taken on weighted average basis and specific identification method.

 k Fair value measurement